 Faculty of Education and Social Sciences (FESS) senior lecturer Dr Hamidah Mat presented a paper on “Implementasi Pendidikan untuk Pembangunan Lestari melalui Kursus Pengajian Islam di OUM” while counselling expert Assoc Prof Dr Fatimah Yusooff’s talk on “Kesejahteraan dalam Keluarga” touched on the importance of family engagement and harmony particularly in today’s highly challenging environment.

-Faculty of Applied Sciences lecturer Azmi Che Leh spoke on “Workplace Practices for Sustainable Facilities – Sustainable Solutions through Innovation”, while FESS lecturer Oo Cheng Keat presented an engaging topic, “Peace can be Achieved by FESS”.
+Faculty of Technology and Applied Sciences lecturer Azmi Che Leh spoke on “Workplace Practices for Sustainable Facilities – Sustainable Solutions through Innovation”, while FESS lecturer Oo Cheng Keat presented an engaging topic, “Peace can be Achieved by FESS”.

 With a topic of interest entitled, “Productivity and Decent Work for All – A Contriving Statement?”, Dr Tee addressed the issues with confidence during his presentation.
 Meanwhile, Nithiyananthan talked about “Reducing Carbon Footprint – The Pathway to Climate Action”, in which he implored everyone to play their part to minimise carbon footprint and contribute to a better world.

 This edition of public lecture series saw a bigger crowd with 107 participants compared to the previous lecture series last December.

 Dr Thirumeni said the Centre is planning to open the lecture series to the public in an effort to boost participation, so that the knowledge shared at the forum would benefit a wider group.